rkoron007/docker/projects/container_party/README.md

 A quick not - this will only work for patch versions, most SQL databases require manual commands to upgrade to major versions, meaning it's a DB limitation not a container one.

 Amazing Job today!
 You've worked with different containers and their networks, persisted data through bind mounts and volumes, and gotten a lot more comfortable with container commands!
+Make sure you clean up any remaining containers by using the `docker container rm -f` command, as well as getting rid of any un-used volumes with `docker volume prune`.

 [bind-m]: https://docs.docker.com/storage/bind-mounts/
 [name-volume]: https://success.docker.com/article/different-types-of-volumes